 In the case of a resignation, a replacement faculty co-chair shall be elected by the Academic Senate Council for the remainder of the term of office.

 Faculty co-chairs may serve for three terms consecutively and then shall stand down for at least one term before being able to stand again for election.

+Additional election procedures are detailed in the Academic Senate Election Rules.

 Standing Committee Members